 3. Don’t be afraid to drive on gravel

-If you want to visit The Drummond Ranch Lodge, you should know that you’ll have to traverse a few miles of gravel roads.
+If you want to visit The Pioneer Woman lodge, you should know that you’ll have to traverse a few miles of gravel roads.
 That shouldn’t stop you though.
-After all, gravel roads have been used for decades.

 You will want to exercise some caution.
 You can’t go the same speed you would on a highway, so slow down a bit.
-That said, it is just fine to drive faster than 25 m.p.h.
-Considering how beautiful the country is, the slower speed is perfect for you to soak it all in, and see if you can spot the wild horses which often graze along the road.
+That said, it is just fine to drive faster than 25 mph.
+It’s a beautiful drive out to the lodge.
+See if you can spot the wild horses which often graze along the road.
 And if your car gets a little dusty?
 Well, there’s a great car wash back in Pawhuska.

-While we’re on the topic of driving, please don’t suddenly stop on the road side at the Drummond Ranch sign for a picture.
-There’s no law against it, but we don’t recommend it.
-The highway can have lots of traffic, and the speed limit there is 65.
+While we’re on the topic of driving, please don’t slam on your brakes when you see the Drummond Ranch sign.
+There’s no law against stopping for a photo there, but we don’t recommend it.
+The highway can have lots of traffic, and the speed limit there is 65 mph.
 If you stop, you may create an unsafe situation for yourself and others.
-For this one, there are plenty of photos on-line to help you remember what you saw as you drove past.
-Here’s one:
+There are plenty of photos on-line to help you remember what you saw as you drove past.
+Here’s one of them:

 Bill will be more than happy to answer your questions, show you around, and tell you all kinds of stories about life on Drummond Ranch.
-He’s usually wearing a hat and a badge, so he’s easy to spot.
-Ask Bill to show you around the enormous kitchen and maybe he’ll even show you what we like to call the “measuring cup heaven” drawer.
+He’s usually wearing a cowboy hat and a badge, so he’s easy to spot.
+Ask Bill to show you around the enormous kitchen and maybe he’ll even point out what we like to call the “measuring cup heaven” drawer.

-One of our very favorite parts of The Lodge at Drummond Ranch is the newly renovated walk-in pantry behind the kitchen.
-I know jealousy is a sin, but I can’t seem to help myself from having pantry envy every time I walk into Ree’s.
+One of our very favorite parts of The Lodge at Drummond Ranch is the walk-in pantry behind the kitchen.
+I know jealousy is a sin, but I can’t seem to help myself from having pantry envy every time I walk into this one.

-When we stopped by The Lodge a few weeks ago, Bill pointed out a few new Pioneer Woman products that had just arrived, including a new teal Kitchen Aid mixer and a floral trashcan.
-He said both items were garnering lots of attention from Pioneer Woman product collectors and they debuted at The Lodge.
+When we stopped by the lodge once, Bill pointed out a few new Pioneer Woman products that had just arrived, including a new teal Kitchen Aid mixer and a floral trashcan.
+He said both items were garnering lots of attention from Pioneer Woman product collectors and they debuted at the lodge.
+Check out the beautiful glassware in the bar area, as well.

 If you have made the trek out to The Lodge, we think it’s safe to say that you probably enjoy cooking and watching “The Pioneer Woman” on television.
 The folks at The Lodge have left a couple of pieces of cookware on the stove and counter where you’ve seen Ree cook so many of her delicious dishes.